 Hand-split & Re-sawn Western Red Cedar Shakes have a split face with a sawn back and are available in ½” (“mediums”) or ¾” (“heavy”) thickness with a naturally rustic appearance.

-If desired, our Western Red Cedar Shakes are available with pressure impregnated fire retardant or preservative treatment, as well as custom cuts and finishes.
-Complementing hip and and ridge cap is also available for your Western Red Cedar roofing project.
+If desired, our Western Red Cedar Shakes are available with pressure-impregnated fire retardant or preservative treatment, as well as custom cuts and finishes.
+Complementing hip and ridge cap is also available for your Western Red Cedar roofing project.

 For care and maintenance information for your Western Red Cedar Shakes and Shingles, please click HERE